arunimamitra/Minimax-Game-AI/README.md

-# This is a JAVA program implementing the minimax algorithm with max cutoff and alpha beta pruning
+## JAVA program implementing the minimax algorithm with max cutoff and alpha beta pruning